Documentation

 Wheels - By category

-The encoder wheels are also availble by category:
+The encoder wheels are also available by category:

 Each category will have its own set of encoder wheels depending on the fixture selected